jess-hammer/dual-grid-tilemap-system-godot/README.md

 https://github.com/jess-hammer/dual-grid-tilemap-system-godot/assets/59108399/74928b50-8bc5-4ace-bb97-4f400e86d65a

-Long story short, it does NOT use terrain tiles but rather, a custom C# script that inherits from `TileMap`!
+Long story short, it does NOT use terrain tiles but rather, a custom script that inherits from `TileMap`!

 The main reasons I love the dual-grid approach as opposed to regular terrain tiles/auto tiles is because: